Adam-Foot/atn3wzstats/README.md

 An unofficial Call of Duty API wrapper is used to fetch the data using a Firebase cloud function.
 This is triggered every 30 minutes to fetch the latest stats using a Google Cloud Jobs Scheduler.

 All data is stored in a Firestore database and rendered to the page from there.

-Things I plan to add:
-- Stats saved in local storage to prevent call to database everytime the page is loaded within the 30-minute update period
-- Ability to view the team you played with in your last 5 games and their stats
-- Current meta loadouts - Updated every season
-- Timer to show when the stats will be updated
-- Change the look of the site to make it look 'nicer'
-- Make the site listen for changes and render the updates automatically rather than requiring a refresh to show the updated stats